 The U.S. Fish and Wildlife Service (USFWS) and California Department of Fish and Wildlife (CDFW) have regulatory responsibility for the protection of special-status plant species.
 "Special-status" species are selected for protection because they are rare and/or subject to population and habitat declines.
 Special-status is a general term for species that are provided varying levels of regulatory protection.
 The highest level of protection is given to threatened and endangered species; these are species that are formally listed or proposed for listing as endangered or threatened under the Federal Endangered Species Act (FESA) and/or the California Endangered Species Act (CESA).
-Please see the Threatened and Endangered Species Section 2.3.5 in this document for detailed information about these species.
+Please see the Threatened and Endangered Species.